realworldocaml/book/book/concurrent-programming/README.md

 OCaml
 -----

-"OCaml, originally named Objective Caml, is the main implementation of the programming language Caml, created by Xavier Leroy, Jérôme Vouillon, Damien Doligez, Didier Rémy, Ascánder Suárez and others in 1996.
-A member of the ML language family, OCaml extends the core Caml language with object-oriented programming constructs."
+"OCaml is a general-purpose, multi-paradigm programming language which extends the Caml dialect of ML with object-oriented features.
+OCaml was created in 1996 by Xavier Leroy, Jérôme Vouillon, Damien Doligez, Didier Rémy, Ascánder Suárez, and others.
+The OCaml toolchain includes an interactive top-level interpreter, a bytecode compiler, an optimizing native code compiler, a reversible debugger, and a package manager.
+OCaml was initially developed in the context of automated theorem proving, and has an outsize presence in static analysis and formal methods software.
+Beyond these areas, it has found serious use in systems programming, web development, and financial engineering, among other application domains.
+The acronym CAML originally stood for Categorical Abstract Machine Language, but OCaml omits this abstract machine.
+OCaml is a free and open-source software project managed and principally maintained by the French Institute for Research in Computer Science and Automation."

 ```